Please participate in the MPF User Survey 2018.

 configure the “Info Lights” plugin to automatically set “status”

 lights based on different things that are happening in the game.
 This

 is very common in EM and older solid state machines, since they use

 lights to tell the player whose turn it is, what ball they’re

 Here’s an example

 info_lights: match_00: light: match00 match_10: light: match10 match_20: light: match20 match_30: light: match30 match_40: light: match40 match_50: light: match50 match_60: light: match60 match_70: light: match70 match_80: light: match80 match_90: light: match90 ball_1: light: bip1 ball_2: light: bip2 ball_3: light: bip3 ball_4: light: bip4 ball_5: light: bip5 player_1: light: player1 player_2: light: player2 tilt: light: tilt game_over: light: gameOver

 The way info lights work is pretty simple.
 There are sub-sections that represent different lights that may be in your machine, and then under each of them you map them to the name of the light.

 Note that the the

-light: entry in each of these can be either a light or LED name,
+light: entry in each of these refers to a device in the lights: section.

 This section is for the match lights, with the “XX” replaced with the